UW-COSMOS/project-docs/presentations_reports/phase3/README.md

 4. **doc2vec API**: Document embedding model trained on xDD document set.
     - https://xdd.wisc.edu/sets/xdd-covid-19/doc2vec/api/similar: documentation to be added, but example ?doi=10.1002/pbc.28600
 5. **ASKE-ID API**: Generate unique IDs and lookup metadata and linking information for data and documents used in ASKE infrastructure.
-    - https://xdddev.chtc.io/aske-id/id/: base URL for API route, used for lookup.
+    - https://xdd.wisc.edu/aske-id/id/: base URL for API route, used for lookup.
     - Registering a new ASKE-ID and submitting metadata requires an API key
+6. **thing2vec API** (experimental): For a given table, use the COSMOS object ID to discover tables "nearby" in a embedding model.
+    - https://xdddev.chtc.io/sets/xdd-covid-19/thing2vec/api/: Documentation for the API to explore the table embedding model.

 ## xDD: Document acquisition, storage, processing, and search infrastructure
 1. Document Ingestion
     - 17 September: 13M document milestone crossed